fbpx Housing FAQ | University of West Alabama Skip to main content

 May I stay on campus during university breaks, such as Spring Break?

 Yes.
-Residents needing to stay over Thanksgiving Break or Spring Break must sign up for break housing on MyHousing at least one week prior to the first day of the break.
-There is no additional charge to stay over the break but residents must sign up.
+Residents needing to stay over Thanksgiving Break or Spring Break must sign up for break housing on the TigerHub portal at least one week prior to the first day of the break.
+There is no additional charge to stay over the break, but residents must sign up.

-Residents needing to stay over Winter Break must sign up for break housing by the first day of final exams on MyHousing.
-The fee to stay over Winter Break is $300.
+Residents needing to stay over Winter Break must sign up for break housing by the first day of final exams on TigerHub portal.
+The fee to stay over Winter Break is $300.00.

-Residents that need to stay over May Break must sign up for break housing by the first day of final exams on MyHousing.
-The fee to stay over May Break is $300.
-May Break housing is only available to spring residents who have reserved housing for the summer semester and will require relocation to a designated residence hall.
+Residents that need to stay over May Break must sign up for break housing by the first day of final exams on TigerHub portal.
+The fee to stay over May Break is $300.00.

 Can I smoke in my room?

 No. Smoking and vaping are not permitted in or around the residence halls.
-This means that smoking is not permitted anywhere inside the building nor within fifty feet of the building.
+This means that smoking is not permitted anywhere inside the building or within 50 feet of the building.
 E-cigarettes and smokeless tobacco, such as chewing tobacco and smokeless pouches, are also prohibited.

 Is there a curfew?